Fonta1n3/FullyNoded/Readme.md

 ## Built With

 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.
-- [LibWally-Swift](https://github.com/blockchain/libwally-swift) for generating BIP39 seed words, deriving keys and signing psbt's.
+- [Libwally-Swift](https://github.com/Fonta1n3/libwally-swift) which relies on [Libwally-Core v0.7.7](https://github.com/Fonta1n3/libwally-swift/tree/master/CLibWally/libwally-core) for converting cryptographically secure entropy to BIP39 words, deriving HD keys and most importantly signing psbt's.

+## Docs

+For more relevant reading see the [docs](./Docs)